mikeklimanek/HumanBenchmark/README.md

 ![alt text](sequencetest.gif)

-* Visual Memory bot currently in progress of making.
-It tracks which tiles were active, but I still need to add clicking bot
+* Visual Memory bot remembers a pattern shown and replicates it